Koninkrijksdag

 The charter was signed by Queen Juliana on 15 December 1954.
-The charter deals with the relation between the Netherlands and the overseas territories, the Netherlands Antilles, Netherlands New Guinea and Suriname.
+The charter deals with the relation between the Netherlands and the overseas territories, the Netherlands Antilles, Dutch New Guinea and Suriname.
 As of 2010, the charter governs the relationships between the Netherlands, Aruba (since 1986), Curaçao and Sint Maarten (since 2010).

-Since 2005, the Koninkrijksconcert (Kingdom Concert) is annually held on 15 December, to celebrate the relationship between Netherlands, the Netherlands Antilles, and Aruba.
-At the concerts, that were held in respectively Dordrecht, Amersfoort, Nijmegen, and Curaçao, musical artists from all over the kingdom have performed.
+Since 2005, the Koninkrijksconcert (Kingdom Concert) is annually held on 15 December, to celebrate the relationship between the Netherlands, Aruba, Curaçao, and Sint Maarten.
+Before 2010, the concert celebrated the relationship with the Netherlands Antilles instead of Curaçao and Sint Maarten.

-In 2008, Naturalisatiedag (Naturalisation Day) in the Kingdom of the Netherlands was moved from 24 August, the day on which the Constitution of the Netherlands was signed, to 15 December, which has a symbolic meaning for all constituent countries of the kingdom.
+In 2008, Naturalisatiedag (Naturalisation Day) in the Kingdom of the Netherlands was moved from 24 August, the day on which the Constitution of the Netherlands was signed, to 15 December, the day on which Queen Juliana signed the Charter for the Kingdom of the Netherlands.
 On Naturalisation Day, newly naturalized citizens officially receive their Dutch citizenship.